broadinstitute/polyphonia/README.md

 :-------------------------:|:-------------------------:
 ![USA-MA-Broad_CRSP-01315_23-2021_plate_map txt_potential_cross_contamination_visualization](https://user-images.githubusercontent.com/6245320/122625873-663da880-d075-11eb-975a-0f7c9ddd19f0.jpg)   |   ![USA-MA-Broad_CRSP-01315_23-2021_plate_map txt_iSNVs_visualization](https://user-images.githubusercontent.com/6245320/122625879-6b9af300-d075-11eb-9b5e-dfdf1308b2aa.jpg)

-In the cross-contamination visualization, we see that USA-MA-Broad_CRSP-01323-2021, in well H10, is potentially contaminated by USA-MA-Broad_CRSP-01315-2021, in well H9, and that the median allele frequency of potentially contaminating alleles is 4.9%.
+In the visualization of potential cross-contamination, we see that USA-MA-Broad_CRSP-01323-2021, in well H10, is potentially contaminated by USA-MA-Broad_CRSP-01315-2021, in well H9, and that the median allele frequency of potentially contaminating alleles is 4.9%.

 In the iSNVs visualization, we see that USA-MA-Broad_CRSP-01323-2021, in well H10, has 21 positions with intrahost variation (base substitutions only) passing our thresholds, and that USA-MA-Broad_CRSP-01315-2021, in well H9, has 3.
 We did not examine intrahost variation in the other wells.